wp-plugins/subscribe2/ReadMe.txt

 = Version 6.3 by Matthew Robinson =

-* Stopped using deprecated get_usermeta(), update_usermeta() and delete_usermeta() functions.
+* Stopped using deprecated get_usermeta(), update_usermeta() and delete_usermeta() functions in WordPress 3.1
+* Use WP_User_Query class and functions in WordPress 3.1
+* Stop using buggy is_blog_user() multisite function
-8 Fixed a bug where the creating of a new category would re-subscribed digest email users incorrectly.
+* Fixed a bug where the creating of a new category would re-subscribed digest email users incorrectly

 = Version 6.2 by Matthew Robinson =